 Not that you should need a special week or day to tell each other you love them / hate them / wish they had never been born depending on your mood.

 Freud said the opposite of love is indifference not hate – lest you think my tone is slightly violent.

-In my weekly problem page, I regularly find people who have lost relationships they later deeply pined for simply because they didn’t pay attention and nurture their romance.
+In my problem page, I regularly find people who have lost relationships they later deeply pined for simply because they didn’t pay attention and nurture their romance.